 This means that what seems like your greatest challenge today is actually your greatest opportunity to learn and grow for the future.

-Thinking this way brings you another step towards becoming antifragile.
+Thinking this way takes you another step towards becoming antifragile.
 And the bigger the apparent challenge, the bigger the opportunity.

 Think of a problem or crisis you faced in the past.
 What did you learn from the experience?
 Are you treating the problems you face today as opportunities to learn and/or grow?